JakubAndrysek/JakubAndrysek/README.md

 </div>

+Hi, I'm Jakub Andrýsek but nearly everyone calls me Kuba.
-Hi, I'm Jacob, a highschool student of computer science from the Czech Republic.

-I like programming, electronics, 3D modeling and robotics.
+I am a high school computer science student from the Czech Republic passionate about programming, electronics, 3D modelling and robotics.

-I'm usually building tools and products that make developers' lives easier and more productive.
+I aim to build innovative tools and products that make developers' lives easier and more productive.
 I'm also a big fan of open-source software and hardware.

-Most of my projects are open-source, and you can find them on my [GitHub](https://github.com/JakubAndrysek) profile.
+Most of my projects are open-source; you can find them on my <a href="https://github.com/JakubAndrysek">GitHub</a> profile.

 <div align="center">
 <a href="https://github.com/JakubAndrysek" target="_blank">